 - Retro Universe: Wardrobes of the characters resemble the first half of the 20th century as does the technology.
-Old-fashioned automobiles, phones, radios, and microphones appear plus there's a noticeable lack of television, computers, video games, etc. It does end up being established that both Maple Town and its sequel, Palm Town, are indeed set in the later half of The Eighties - in spite of the retro setting of Maple Town.
+Old-fashioned automobiles, phones, radios, and microphones appear plus there's a noticeable lack of television, computers, video games, etc. Some sources claim the first series is set in 1920s Canada, but it does end up being established that both Maple Town and its sequel, Palm Town, are indeed set in the later half of The '80s - in spite of the retro setting of Maple Town.
 During an episode of Palm Town, Patty Rabbit even received a letter dated 1987!

-- Short Anime Movie: Two of them, released theatrically.
+- Short Film: Two of them, released theatrically.
 The one for Palm Town had an extended flashback sequence edited from the original series' finale.

 - Species Surname: The original Japanese version was clever in this respect: many character surnames are formed from Japanese words associated with said species, plus European roots.
 For example: Bobby Kumanoff (Japanese kuma, or bear + Russian noff (nov).